nl-design-system/denhaag/README.md

 ##### Creating a new package for a new component

-In order to create a new lerna package we need to create a package.json file for it inside it's folder.
+In order to create a new npm package we need to create a package.json file for it inside it's folder.
 Start by filling it with the following information:

 ```json